Horizon Cloud Service - next-gen Architecture

 Horizon Edge Deployment

-A Horizon Edge Deployment is automatically created when you select to deploy a new Horizon Edge to a new provider.
+A Horizon Edge Deployment is automatically created when you select to deploy a new Horizon Edge to a new cloud-native provider.
 It contains:

 • A Horizon Edge Gateway